csathler/Masters-Data-Science/Data-Science-in-Practice/README.md

 # Data Science in Practice

-In the Summer of 2017 I joined the IU Bloomington [Data Science Consulting Club](https://github.com/csathler/Masters-Data-Science/blob/master/Data-Science-in-Practice/DSCI%20D590_Data%20Science%20in%20Practice_ONL.PDF) for exposure to real work projects as Independent Study class.
-I had the opportunity to contribute in two as a Data Scientist and Project Manager.
+In the Summer of 2017 I joined the IU Bloomington [Data Science Consulting Club](https://github.com/csathler/Masters-Data-Science/blob/master/Data-Science-in-Practice/DSCI%20D590_Data%20Science%20in%20Practice_ONL.PDF) for exposure to real work projects as an Independent Study course.
+I had the opportunity to contribute to two real world projects as a Data Scientist and Project Manager.
 Due to NDAs signed at the time little can be disclosed beyond what is included below:

 ## Company A (startup)